connectome-neuprint/neuPrint/README.md

 * neuprint-load-procedures.jar OR neuprint-procedures.jar (found in `executables` directory) <sup>2</sup>

 1. Note that to install plugins in neo4j, the .jar files must be copied into the plugins directory of your neo4j database.
 [This may be helpful.](https://community.neo4j.com/t/how-can-i-install-apoc-library-for-neo4j-version-3-4-6-edition-community/1495)
 2. One of these is required for loading.
-Triggers in neuprint-procedures.jar may slow down the load, so neuprint-load-procedures.jar is recommended. neuprint-procedures.jar contains custom stored procedures and functions for use with the rest of the neuPrint ecosystem.
+Triggers in neuprint-procedures.jar may slow down the load, so neuprint-load-procedures.jar is recommended. neuprint-procedures.jar contains the required load procedures as well as custom stored procedures and functions for use with the rest of the neuPrint ecosystem.
 If using with neuPrintHTTP and neuPrintExplorer, install neuprint-procedures after loading the data.

 ## Example data